aggresss/spec/IETF/RFC1122_en-US.md

 **DISCUSSION:**

 When a gateway does fail, the other gateways on the connected network will learn of the failure through some inter-gateway routing protocol.
 However, this will not happen instantaneously, since gateway routing protocols typically have a settling time of 30-60 seconds.
 If the host switches to an alternative gateway before the gateways have agreed on the failure, the new target gateway will probably forward the datagram to the failed gateway and send a Redirect back to the host pointing to the failed gateway (!).
 The result is likely to be a rapid oscillation in the contents of the host's route cache during the gateway settling period.
-It has been proposed that the dead- gateway logic should include some hysteresis mechanism to prevent such oscillations.
+It has been proposed that the dead-gateway logic should include some hysteresis mechanism to prevent such oscillations.
 However, experience has not shown any harm from such oscillations, since service cannot be restored to the host until the gateways' routing information does settle down.

 **IMPLEMENTATION:**